A laptop with a notepad and pen on it.

 3. Use apps to encourage interaction during in-person or live online sessions

-Consider using apps to engage students during your session, whether teaching in-person or synchronously online - such as doing quick polls/surveys with Microsoft Forms (which you can link into Teams chats space) or Moodle Active Quiz.
-Turning Point is also useful for student interactions as they can use their own devices to vote or answer a quick question and link into a PowerPoint slide.
-Polls and surveys are great to get quick opinion and act as a starting point for deeper discussions.
+Consider using apps to engage students during your session, whether teaching in-person or synchronously online.
+This can include quick polls/surveys with Microsoft Forms (which you can link into Teams chats space) or Moodle Active Quiz.
+Mentimeter is also useful for student interactions as they can use their own devices to vote or answer a quick question.

 Quick tips accordion